Building a Data-Driven Organization: How to Overcome 3 Common Barriers to Using Customer Data Effectively

 Building a Data-Driven Organization is a blog series developed in conjunction with the Treasure Data and Forbes Insights’ report Data Versus Goliath: Customer Data Strategies to Disrupt the Disruptors.
 It provides actionable advice about how organizations can transform into customer data-driven enterprises.

-A joint survey we conducted with Forbes Insights found that only 13% of enterprise organizations can be considered “leaders” in leveraging customer data.
+A joint survey we conducted with Forbes Insights found that only 13% of enterprise organizations can be considered “leaders” in using customer data effectively.
 However, it’s becoming increasingly clear that taking advantage of your customer data is crucial to building an innovative customer experience and disrupting industries.

 While most of the 400 marketing, customer experience, and data analytics executives we surveyed understand the benefits associated with using customer data effectively, they cite specific barriers that prevent them from creating a data-driven culture.